beyond-code-github/wristband/README.rst

      $ ./manage.py runserver_plus 0.0.0.0:8000

-If using the ldap server in the VM the login credentials are: Manager/password
+If using the ldap server in the VM the login credentials are: mars/password The user mars belongs to the planets group.

 .. _virtualenv: http://docs.python-guide.org/en/latest/dev/virtualenvs/